python/importlib_resources/importlib_resources/docs/using.rst

         eml = fp.read()

 But there's a problem with this!
-The use of ``__file__`` doesn't work if your package lives inside a zip file, since in that case, this code does not live on the file system.
+The use of ``__file__`` doesn't work if your package lives inside a zip file, since in that case this code does not live on the file system.

 You could use the `pkg_resources API`_ like so::